scrungus/ZeroTetris/README.md

 ### 3.1.
 Uniform

-The uniform agent implemented by `gym_simplifiedtetris.UniformAgent` selects actions uniformly at random.
-See [run_uniform_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_uniform_agent.py) for an example of how to use the uniform agent.
+The uniform agent selects actions uniformly at random.
+See [run_uniform_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_uniform_agent.py) for an example of how to use it.

 <p align="center">
     <img src="https://github.com/OliverOverend/gym-simplifiedtetris/raw/master/assets/20x10_4.gif" width="500">